 A built-in mesh brief provides support in all the right places, while remaining airy and cool.
 The drawcord allows you to tighten it to your own preference, and allows for space to add compression shorts underneath if you’d like.

-The material is thin, which contributes to it being lightweight and quick-drying.
-This means it may be less durable, but it’s a sacrifice worth making for the breathability.
+The material is thin, lightweight, and quick-drying.
+This means they may be less durable, but it’s a sacrifice worth making for the breathability.

-You’ll find a pocket on either side of the shorts, but the lack of a zipper may render them a little useless for carrying a phone or keys.
+You’ll find a pocket on either side of the shorts.
+But the lack of zipper may render them a little useless for carrying a phone or keys.
 It does feature a key pocket on the waist, but it will only fit one key.

 Despite the lack of carry space, these shorts cover all bases in terms of support, flexibility, and keeping you cool on the road.

 5. BALEAF Quick Dry Short Sleeve